-Spirulina is is a type of bacteria called cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective uperfood in existence.
+Spirulina is a type of bacteria called Cyanobacterium, a dark blue-green algae that has been touted as one of the most potent and protective superfood in existence.

 Spirulina was consumed by the Aztecs back in the day, but became popular again when NASA proposed that it could be grown in space and used by astronauts.

 Often used as a supplement to the diets due to the well-researched and diverse health benefits, Spirulina is a fantastic source of antioxidants, which can protect against oxidative damage.